Top Brazilian judge orders suspension of X platform in Brazil amid feud with Musk

 Justice Alexandre de Moraes had warned Musk on Wednesday night that X could be blocked in Brazil if he failed to comply with his order to name a representative, and established a 24-hour deadline.
 The company hasn’t had a representative in the country since earlier this month.

-In his decision, de Moraes gave internet service providers and app stores five days to block access to X, and said the platform will remain blocked until it complies with his orders.
-He also said people or companies who use virtual private networks, or VPNs, to access X will be subject to daily fines of 50,000 reais ($8,900).
+“Elon Musk showed his total disrespect for Brazilian sovereignty and, in particular, for the judiciary, setting himself up as a true supranational entity and immune to the laws of each country,” de Moraes wrote in his decision.

-“Elon Musk showed his total disrespect for Brazilian sovereignty and, in particular, for the judiciary, setting himself up as a true supranational entity and immune to the laws of each country,” de Moraes wrote.
+The justice gave internet service providers and app stores five days to block access to X, and said the platform will stay suspended until it complies with his orders.
+He established the same deadline for app stores to remove virtual private networks, or VPNs, and set a daily fine of 50,000 reais ($8,900) for people or companies using them to access X. .

 Brazil is an important market for X, which has struggled with the loss of advertisers since Musk purchased the former Twitter in 2022.
 Market research group Emarketer says some 40 million Brazilians, roughly one-fifth of the population, access X at least once per month.